8. Creativity and Culture

 - other strategies of related policy fields (sustainable development and education).

-The strategical goals are mostly aimed at increasing access of young people to culture and to broadening the involvement of cultural institutions in non-formal learning opportunities (see sub-chapter 8.3 National strategy on creativity and culture for young people).
+The strategic objectives mainly aim at improving young people's access to culture and widening the participation of cultural institutions in non-formal learning opportunities (see sub-chapter 8.3 National strategy on creativity and culture for young people).